xCastorm/ForceSafeSearch/README.md

 This extension is designed to **force SafeSearch parameters and redirects** to prevent explicit content from appearing in search results.

+I recommend making a host file and blocking browsers that do not have safesearch support.

 ---

 ##  Features